Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: The auction algorithm

-\begin{proof} Let us fix an iteration and denote with $p$ the market prices at the start of the iteration.
-Consider a step of an agent $i$ within the iteration.
-If from a good $j$, $i$ buys everything that is available at the cheaper price $p_j$, then the market price of $j$ increases and the iteration finishes.
-So for the rest of the proof we assume that the market price increase does not happen; consequently, the budget of each agent is unchanged {and agent $i$ gets the amount of each good it desires}.
+\begin{proof} Let $p$ be the market prices after a call to \pRaisePrice{}, and consider a sequence of steps with the same market prices; consequently, the budget of every agent remains the same.
+Consider a step of an agent $i$ during this sequence.
+If $i$ buys $w_j+l_j$ of a good $j$, then \pRaisePrice{} is called and the sequence finishes.
+Thus, we can assume that during this sequence, every agent $i$ gets the amount of each good they desire.

-Let $\varphi$ denote the total amount of money spent at a certain point of this iteration that is spent by the agents on higher price goods.
+Let $\varphi$ denote the total amount of money spent at a certain point of this sequence of steps that is spent by the agents on higher price goods.
 That is,